-Their mellow temperament also makes them a good choice for 4H projects and also the exhibition arena where they usually do very well.
+Their mellow temperament also makes them a good choice for 4H projects and the exhibition arena, where they usually do very well.

-Unfortunately after the 2nd World War, it decline in popularity and made its way to the American Livestock Breed Conservancy list, where it is currently listed as recovering.
+After the 2nd World War, the Barred Rock declined in popularity.
+The breed made the American Livestock Breed Conservancy list.
+The ALBC still has it is currently listed as recovering.

-The recovery is likely due to a renewed interest in backyard chickens, especially dual purpose breeds than can fit well into almost any circumstance.
+The recovery is likely due to a renewed interest in backyard chickens, especially dual-purpose breeds that can fit well into almost any circumstance.

 Todays’ Barred Rock hens can be divided into three separate groups: